williamouyang/okta.github.io/_source/_docs/api/resources/policy.md

 #### Policy Factor Consent Object
 {: #PolicyFactorConsentObject }

 The Policy Factor Consent Object is an extensibility point.
-In the future, policy may be configureable to require user consent to specified terms when enrolling in a factor.
+In the future, policy may be configurable to require user consent to specified terms when enrolling in a factor.
 At present settings other than type = `NONE` are ignored.

 Parameter | Description | Data Type | Required | Default
 | --- | --- | --- | --- | ---